Bheshrajbastola/projectcalculator/README.md

 # and various button is used .
 # lambda function is used to input the variable in calculator.
 # iconbitmap is used to change the folder image.
-# eval function i sused because it helps to evaluate the mathematical data and calculate it accordingly.
+# eval function is used because it helps to evaluate the mathematical data and calculate it accordingly.